-The Corporation incurred administrative fees to another blended component unit of the USVI Government amounting to \$75,000 in fiscal year 2015.
-As of September 30, 2015, the Corporation owed \$150,000 in management fees to a related party.
+The Corporation incurred administrative fees to another blended component unit of the U. S. Virgin Islands Government amounting to \$75,000 in fiscal year 2016.
+As of September 30, 2016, the Corporation owed \$75,000 in management fees to related party.